Climate of Illinois: Heat

 The 1995 Chicago heat wave was one of the worst weather-related disasters in state history, with 525 dead within a five-day period as overnight lows remained as high as 84 F and daytime highs reached up to 106 F. The most deadly heatwave in the history of the United States struck Illinois during July 1936, which killed 2,656 people.

 Cold

-Extreme temperatures changes can occur within minutes with the passage of a strong cold front through the state.
+Extreme temperature changes can occur within minutes with the passage of a strong cold front through the state.
 On December 20, 1836, temperatures fell 40 F-change in minutes, which supposedly froze people to their saddles and chickens in their tracks.
 Until 2019, the lowest temperature was -37 F, recorded on January 15, 2009, at Rochelle.
 However, Illinois did not officially recognize this measurement, as it was made from a small airport and there were no quality control procedures applied to the measurement.
 As a result, the official record-lowest temperature for the state was −36 F recorded at Congerville on 5 January 1999.
 In 2019, the January North American Cold Wave struck Illinois.
 This resulted in a new record low temperature, −38 °F, recorded on January 31, 2019, at Mount Carroll.